 April 20, 2017 — On April 11, Seth Rothman was interviewed on Federal News Radio in Washington, D.C. regarding the 21st Century Cures Act, bipartisan legislation intended to modernize the U.S. Food and Drug Administration.

-Rothman was invited to appear on The Federal Drive, a popular weekday morning radio program, after an op-ed he co-authored with Jessica Studness, "FDA Faces Uncertainty Implementing 21st Century Cures Act," was published in Law360 on March 15.
+Rothman was invited to appear on The Federal Drive, a popular weekday morning radio program, after an op-ed he co-authored, "FDA Faces Uncertainty Implementing 21st Century Cures Act," was published in Law360 on March 15.

 During the interview, Rothman explained that the legislation promotes innovative projects, supports state efforts to curb opioid abuse, promotes the discovery of new medical products and accelerates the FDA approval of new medicines and medical devices.